The Dental Industry Is Bouncing Back

 Things are looking up, but much more needs to be done

 While the dental rebound we’re seeing nationwide is great news on one hand, it needs to be put in perspective.
-We have still a long way to go before we get back to where we were at the beginning of March.
-There are physical, financial and psychological hurdles to be dealt with and overcome.
+We still have a long way to go before we get back to where we were at the beginning of March.
+There are physical, financial, and psychological hurdles to be dealt with and overcome.
 The previously “normal” dental experience is gone forever, and we all have to come to terms with that.

 Subscribe